estebanarivasv/AutomataAndGrammars/README.md

 ## ***Automata and grammars***

-In this repository, Yoel and me made some exercises regarding automata and grammars.
+In this repository, my classmate Yoel and me made some exercises regarding automata and grammars subject for UM.

 ### Trabajo Práctico Nº1
 ##### Statement: